Laurieston local development strategy

 Current status:

 Planning application for Phase 1 submitted May 2011.
-This calls for construction of 201 homes for social rent on the site of the demolished Stirlingfauld Place tower blocks.
+This calls for construction of 201 homes for social rent on the site of the demolished Stirlingfauld Place tower blocks, construction on these homes started in May 2012.
 One remaining Norfolk Court block is scheduled for blowdown between 2014-17.

 Timescale: